-- What happened?

-- What were you thinking and feeling at the time?

-- What are you thinking and feeling now?

-- Who has been affected by what you did?

-- How have they feel?

-- What do you need to do next to repair any damage that you have done?
+Restorative Conversation - Reflecting Ask these questions to the person who has received the reflection points for their behaviour choices.
+Jot down their answers.
+Question 1 What happened?
+Question 2 What were you thinking at the time?
+Question 3 What are you thinking now?
+Question 4 Who has been affected by what you did?
+Question 5 How have they been affected?
+Question 6 What do you think needs to happen next?